Brazil sugar production up nearly 10% in late August, says UNICA

 SAO PAULO, Sept 13 (Reuters) - Brazil's center-south sugar production rose 9.95% in the second half of August when compared with a year earlier, totaling 3.46 million metric tons, data from industry group UNICA showed on Wednesday.

+Sugar production was practically in line with an analysts' estimate polled by S&P Global Commodity Insights, which pointed to 3.44 million tons.

+The volume was slightly below the fortnightly record registered in the second half of July, of 3.68 million tons.

-UNICA said in a report that 46.5 million tons of sugarcane were crushed in the period, up 5.22% from a year ago.
+Sugarcane crushing in the country's main producing region reached 46.5 million tons in the period, up 5.22% from a year ago, as the sector recorded higher yields in the current season, UNICA said.

+During the two-week period, mills allocated 50.73% of their sugarcane to make the sweetener instead of ethanol, up from the 48.45% reported a year ago.

-Total ethanol production in the region totaled 2.3 billion liters in the fortnight, a 2.17% increase.
+Ethanol production in the region totaled 2.3 billion liters in the fortnight, a 2.17% growth.
 The data also considers biofuel made from corn.

+This season so far, total sugar production from the region grew 20% to 26.15 million tons, while sugarcane crushing totaled 406.64 million tons, an increase of 10.9% from the same period last year.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))